13 November 2023

 I have also been attending careers fairs as recruitment for the next batch of placement students has started.

 Attending careers fairs is enjoyable as I get to meet lots of students from different universities and learn about the different types of careers they want to get into.

 What have been your biggest challenges these last two weeks?

-As recruitment for Apprentices, Industrial Placement students and Graduates are beginning, I am facing the challenge of balancing many tasks at once.
+As recruitment for apprentices, placement students and graduates are beginning, I am facing the challenge of balancing many tasks at once.

 How have you overcome these challenges?

-However, I am realising this is boosting my organisation skills significantly, making sure there is time in each day to focus on each part of Early Talent.
-I enjoy being busy on my placement as it makes me feel like I really have a purpose at GSK which can be very rewarding!
+I am realising that multi-tasking is boosting my organisation skills significantly.
+I enjoy being busy on my placement as it makes me feel like I really have a purpose at GSK, which can be very rewarding!

 What have your successes been over the last few weeks?